automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Velafrons.md

 # Velafrons
-## Description: A new addition to the duck-billed dinosaur family.
+## A new addition to the duck-billed dinosaur family.